 I woke up ready to go.
 Woo-hoo, I'm manic!
 Being manic for me means waking up early, ready to work.
 It means I'm able to tackle difficult tasks with much more confidence than usual.
 It means I'm able to socialize, make phone calls, and deal with people in ways I can't when I'm depressed or even sometimes when I'm stable.

 (If you haven't read my other blogs, I'm bipolar, type 2, which means my mania is less severe than type 1 and I'm usually able to function fairly well.
 I don't want to make it sound like something everyone should have, though, as it also has many drawbacks.
 I'll often find myself talking too much and even when I realize it, I can't stop.
 I shop online more than usual but I'm not embarrassed to return something so when I am out of control there, I can usually fix it when I come down.
 Though I am more energetic and full of ideas, I'm also scattered and have a very hard time focusing.
-Sometimes my anxiety can go through the roof during this mood.
+Sometimes my anxiety can go through the roof during this time.
 But it sure beats being depressed and feeling like you are swimming through molasses day after day.)

 Back to today...
 I woke up early and instead of laying in bed trying to make myself get going, I went almost immediately to take a bath and get to work.
 I finished an article I started yesterday, completed some little tasks I had been putting off, had a phone meeting with a sponsee, and then had teletherapy.